-- I'm interested in commissioning a programme using BetterPoints, how do I find out more?
+- I'm interested in commissioning a challenge using BetterPoints, how do I find out more?

 - What are the benefits of joining BetterPoints for a charity or retailer?

 Can I refer my friends and earn a BetterPoints bonus?

 Yes go to the "Refer a Friend" page on the app and share your code with a friend - if they join, you may both get bonus BetterPoints or BetterTickets, depending on the challenge you are in.

 What are BetterPoints?

 BetterPoints are reward points that you can use to reward yourself by exchanging points for high street vouchers, or you can donate to charities or community groups.
 We run localised challenges with different incentives for different activities, and national rewards for the UK if you’re not in those local areas.
-See the Programmes section for what you can be rewarded for in your local area.
+See the challenges section for what you can be rewarded for in your local area.